Soylent (meal replacement): History

-Rhinehart's blog posts about his experiment attracted attention on Hacker News, eventually leading to a crowdfunding campaign on Tilt that raised about $1.5 million in preorders aimed at moving the powdered drink from concept into production.
-Media reports detailed how operations began for Soylent Nutrition, Inc., in April 2014, using a relatively small $500 system to ship the first $2.6 million worth of product.
-In January 2015, Soylent received $20 million in Series A round funding, led by venture capital firm Andreessen Horowitz.
-In 2017, the company raised $50 million in venture funding.
-In 2023, Soylent was acquired by Starco Brands, the third Starco acquisition in six months.
+Rhinehart's blog posts about his experiment attracted attention on Hacker News, which detailed how operations began for Soylent Nutrition, Inc. in April 2014, using a relatively small $500 system to ship the first $2.6 million worth of product.
+In January 2015, Soylent received $20 million in Series A round funding, led by the venture capital firm Andreessen Horowitz.